yavuzselimkart/okuma-takibi-privacy/docs/privacy-policy.md

   - Approximate location and interaction signals
   in accordance with its own policies.

+### 2.4 Local Reading Goal Notifications
+- The App may generate **local notifications** to support daily reading goals.
+- Notification behavior is fully controlled by the user and may include:
+  - Customizable time ranges
+  - Notification frequency settings
+  - A daily maximum notification limit
+- Notifications automatically **stop once the daily reading goal is reached**.
+- When a daily goal is completed, the App may display a confirmation message such as:
+  **“You’ve reached today’s goal.”**
+- All notification logic runs **entirely on the device**.
+- No notification-related data is sent to external servers.

 ---

 ## 🔒 3.
 Data Storage and Deletion

-- Images and app-related data are stored **only on the user’s device**, within the app’s local storage.
+- Images, notification settings, and app-related data are stored **only on the user’s device**, within the app’s local storage.
-- When the App is uninstalled, **all locally stored images and data are automatically deleted**.
+- When the App is uninstalled, **all locally stored images, preferences, and data are automatically deleted**.
 - Currently, the App does **not** include:
   - Cloud backups
   - User accounts